python/cpython/Doc/library/logging.config.rst

    configuration).

-   It will raise :exc:`FileNotFoundError` if file doesn't exist and :exc:`ValueError` if file is invalid or empty
+   It will raise :exc:`FileNotFoundError` if file doesn't exist and :exc:`ValueError` if the file is invalid or empty.

    :param fname: A filename, or a file-like object, or an instance derived
                  from :class:`~configparser.RawConfigParser`.
 If a